ideawu/Mac-No-Drag-Release-Delay/README.md

 Drag TextEdit with 3-fingers, then release to stop dragging and meanwhile input text with keyboard, no text was input!
 Wait about 1 second, you can type in text normally.

+**side effect: you have to wait about 1 second to start another drag...**

 <div align="center">